With Suppliers 12 12 Responsible Consumption and Production

 Ascertaining and Improving Suppliers’ Sustainability

-The DIC Group uses the DIC Group Sustainable Procurement Guidebook and the EcoVadis* platform to assess the status of its suppliers’ sustainability initiatives.
+The DIC Group uses EcoVadis and the DIC Group Sustainable Procurement Guidebook, capitalizing on the distinctive features of each, to assess the sustainability of its suppliers and encourage related efforts.

 Global Sustainable Procurement Efforts